 Unfortunately, you have to spend money to get a small percentage back on what you pay.

-InboxDollars makes their money by having you sign up with their partners including eBay and Stamps.
+InboxDollars makes its money by having you sign up with its partners including eBay and Stamps.

 You earn $6 to sign up and make a bid on eBay while Inbox Dollars makes about $30 off you.